-The Risk Committee and Customer Conduct Committee are management committees that oversee the management of risks arising from the activities of the Company.
+The Risk Committee and Customer Conduct Committee (soon to be combined into the Risk Committee) are management committees that oversee the management of risks arising from the activities of the Company.
 The Committees have their own charters and are chaired by the Chief Executive.
-Matters are escalated to the BARCC on a bi-monthly basis.
+Significant matters are escalated to the BARCC on a bi-monthly basis.
 Critical risks are escalated to the Chairman immediately.